commoncriteria/transforms/README.md

 git pull -s subtree transforms master
 ```

+* We've had problems using the squash (-s) option, so use it at your own peril.

 ### Pushing new updates to transforms
 Run inside the parent project, but outside the subtree.